 Business Development & Networking

-This is important at all times, but you’ll get different mileage out of the activity depending on where your brand is in its lifecycle, and which industry you’re end.
-Networking is one of the most important things a new consultant can do.
+Networking is one of the most important things a new consultant or agency can do.
 But for a new “brand” it can be difficult to negotiate strategic partnerships since you do not yet have much to offer the other partner.

 Word Of Mouth & Referral

-This is also important during all points of a brand’s lifecycle, but may be most effective for growing brands.
-Overall, the best thing you can do to get good referrals and free, positive WOM marketing is to have excellent customer service.
+This is also important during all points of a brand’s lifecycle but may be most effective for growing brands.

-The above list of channels is neither complete, nor prioritized in a way that would be applicable to every situation.
+The above list of marketing channels is neither complete nor prioritized in a way that would be applicable to every situation.
 Likewise, the above image is a static snapshot of one approach that would likely apply to most situations.

 There are many ways to prioritize marketing channels for your business.
 One way to come up with a personalized plan is to work your way through each of the factors below.
 Some are probably going to be far more important to you than others, depending on your situation.